Breakaway (Space: 1999): Production

 Scenes deleted from Katzin director's cut include: (1) Koenig watching Simmonds interviewed on a news programme (while providing expositional dialogue about Meta and the probe) before his live conversation with the Commissioner while flying to Alpha.
 It also reveals that Koenig had also been the first Alpha commander; (2) Ex-Commander Gorski having a conversation with Koenig before leaving, reinforcing Simmonds' dogma about the secrecy regarding the Meta Probe setbacks.
-He would then express disdain for Helena, her personal judgement and professional competence; (3) Helena giving Koenig an autopsy report on the Probe Astronauts and Collins.
+He would then express disdain for Helena, her personal judgement and professional competence; (3) Russell giving Koenig an autopsy report on the Probe astronauts and Collins.
 He would bring up Gorski's opinions of her.
 She then revealed Gorski made advances, which she rebuffed—this "questionable judgement" being the cause of him disregarding her findings and suppressing her reports; (4) Morrow listening to the Meta signals with Koenig, hoping the probe mission will answer all their questions.
 Audio recordings of these scenes were recovered in February 2011 and are available on YouTube and the Space: 1999 website 'The Catacombs' under the "Breakaway" episode guide.

 The storyline involving Meta is never resolved.
-The next episode produced, "Matter of Life and Death", takes place sometime later as the Moon approaches an obviously different planet, code-named "Terra Nova" (although the officially-published 1977 The Moonbase Alpha Technical Notebook states that they are the same).
-The fan-produced Message From Moonbase Alpha mini-episode proposes that a final transmission sent from Alpha by Sandra twenty years after "Breakaway" was temporally shifted into the past to become the Meta signals heard in the first episode.
+The next episode produced, "Matter of Life and Death", takes place sometime later as the Moon approaches an obviously different planet, codenamed "Terra Nova" (although the officially-published 1977 The Moonbase Alpha Technical Notebook states that they are the same).
+The fan-produced short film Message from Moonbase Alpha proposes that a final transmission sent from Alpha by Sandra Benes twenty years after "Breakaway" was temporally shifted into the past to become the Meta signals heard in the first episode.